Meteoricer/OpenMP/README.md

 I'm doing multiple test to see if it will have the same drifting
 #maybe because of fragmentation?
 #it is because of fragmentation
+it might be the random number generator of fragmentation